Travel & conservation company, since 1991

 Africa Geographic Travel

-The baobab tree is a strange looking tree that grows in low-lying areas on the African mainland, Madagascar and Australia.
-It can grow to enormous sizes, and carbon dating indicates that they may live to be 3,000 years old.
-They go by many names, including boab, boaboa, tabaldi, bottle tree, upside-down tree, monkey bread tree, and the dead-rat tree (from the appearance of the fruit).
+The baobab tree is a strange-looking tree that grows in low-lying areas on the African mainland, Madagascar and Australia.
+It can grow to enormous sizes, and carbon dating indicates it may live to 3,000 years old.
+They go by many names, including baobab, boab, boaboa, tabaldi, bottle tree, upside-down tree, monkey bread tree, and the dead-rat tree (from the appearance of the fruit).

-So, do you love baobabs as much as we do?
+So, do you love seeing baobabs while on safari as much as we do?

 Well, here we provide some interesting facts about your favourite African tree: